mrkamel/heartbeat/README.md

 ## Heartbeat's Behaviour

 A few words about Heartbeat's behaviour.
-Every 30 seconds, Heartbeat sends a ping.
-If Heartbeat does not receive an answer, it assumes that the server is down.
+Every 30 seconds, Heartbeat sends a ping to the Hetzner Failover IP.
+If Heartbeat does not receive an answer, it assumes that the server behind the Failover IP is down.

-When the failover ip is down, Heartbeat will ask the Hetzner API for the current active server ip and looks up the ip in the list you've configured.
+When the Failover IP is down, Heartbeat will ask the Hetzner API for the current active server ip and looks up the ip in the list you've configured.
-Heartbeat then pings the next ip from the list of ips until it can reach an ip or has to give up, because there are no remaining ips Heartbeat could try to reach.
+Heartbeat then pings the next ip from the list until it can reach an ip or has to give up, because there are no remaining ips Heartbeat could try to reach.
 The order of the ip addresses within the config file determines which ip is tried our next.
 When the last ip of the list is reached, the first one is tried.

 After Heartbeat switched to another active server ip by using Hetzner's API,